 Description

-Grammar school, now dwelling.
-Probably early C18; altered C20.
-Roughly coursed sandstone rubble, stone slate roof.
-Rectangular plan on east-west axis.
-2 storeys, with four rectangular 2-light windows on each floor of the south side, all with chamfered jambs and flat-faced mullions.
-Gable copings with small kneelers; small chimney at east gable.
-The north side has a mullion-and-transom stair-window at the west end, and 3 windows on each floor like those on the south side.
-The west gable wall has a tall arched doorway; the east gable wall has a blocked cross-window at ground floor level.
-INTERIOR: altered.
-HISTORICAL NOTE: founded by James I. Forms group with Church of St Andrew (qv).
+The building has a rectangular plan oriented on an east-west axis and consists of two storeys.
+The south side has four rectangular 2-light windows on each floor, all with chamfered jambs and flat-faced mullions.
+The gable ends are topped with copings and small kneelers, and there is a small chimney at the east gable.
+On the north side, there is a mullion-and-transom stair-window at the west end, along with three windows on each floor that match those on the south side.
+The west gable wall features a tall arched doorway, while the east gable wall has a blocked cross-window at ground floor level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.